nbcnews/machinist/README.md

 ### Format

-Fix lint errors in your styles and scripts.
+Fix auto-fixable errors in your styles and scripts.

 ```sh
 npm run format
 ```

+## Contribute